peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

 - Lambda can be deployed in a VPC:
     - Lambda will create an ENI (Elastic Network Interface)
     - Needs *AWSLambdaVPCAccessExecutionRole*
 - By default: Lambda in a user defined VPC can not access internet (even if the VPC is public).
-Solution: NAT Gateway / Instance, Lambda deployed in a private subnet
+Solution: NAT Gateway / Instance, Lambda deployed in a private subnet / check Lambda Security Groups to allow outbounds connections
 - DynamoDB can be accessed via VPC endpoints (or via public internet)
 - CloudWatch logs work in private subnet without NAT